dendronhq/dendron-site/vault/dendron.topic.publish.cook.github.md

 The first push will take a bit because Next.js generates a bunch of assets on initial publishing.
 Subsequent pushes will only commit changes and will be much faster.

-You can see the status of your page by going clicking github pages in your github repo.
+You can see the status of your page by going clicking GitHub pages in your GitHub repo.

 - NOTE: since this is your first deployment, it might take a minute before you page shows up